lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 **Accounts:**
 Go to `community.lsst.org <https://community.lsst.org>`_ and use the "Sign Up" button at upper-right to create an account.

-**Join the DP0 Delegates Group:**
+**Join the DP0 delegates group:**
 Go to `community.lsst.org/groups <https://community.lsst.org/groups>`_ and join "DP0 Delegates".
 This will ensure you have access to the private "Support - DP0 RSP Service Issues" subcategory.
 DP0-related news and events are shared as direct messages to this group.
 If you want email notifications, set your Community Forum user profile preference for "Email me when I am sent a personal message" to "Always".

-| **Find DP0-Related Content and Discussions:**
+**Find DP0-related content in the Forum.**

-| - `Data Preview 0 Community Forum category <https://community.lsst.org/c/support/dp0>`_: for all questions and discussions related to DP0.
-For example, use of the RSP's aspects for science, contents of the DC2 data set, delegate activities, brainstorm new investigations, show-and-tell DP0-related results, etc.
+The `Support - Data Preview 0 <https://community.lsst.org/c/support/dp0>`_ category is for any and all questions and discussions related to DP0.
+E.g., how to use the RSP's aspects for science; the contents of the DC2 data set; delegate activities; sharing DP0-related notebooks, plots, or results.

-| - "Support - DP0 RSP Service Issues": a private subcategory for technical Q&A and discussion about potential bugs, service outages, etc.
+The "Support - DP0 RSP Service Issues" is a private subcategory for technical Q&A and discussion about potential bugs, service outages, etc.

-| - `Topics tagged with #dp0 <https://community.lsst.org/tag/dp0>`_ across all categories.
+It is also possible to view a list of all `topics tagged with #dp0 <https://community.lsst.org/tag/dp0>`_ across all categories.

 .. _Delegate-Homepage-Kickoff: